't Hooft loop

-In quantum field theory, the 't Hooft loop is a magnetic analogue of the Wilson loop whose spatial loop operator give rise to thin loops of magnetic flux associated with magnetic vortices.
-They play the role of a disorder parameter for the Higgs phase in pure gauge theory.
-Consistency conditions between electric and magnetic charges limit the possible 't Hooft loops that can be used, similarly to the way that the Dirac quantization condition limits the set of allowed magnetic monopoles.
+In quantum field theory, the 't Hooft loop is the magnetic analogue of the Wilson loop.
+When acting on a quantum state, spatial 't Hooft loop operators give rise to thin loops of magnetic flux associated with magnetic vortices.
+They can also be used to diagnose the phase of a pure gauge theory where they act as the disorder parameter for the Higgs phase.
+Consistency conditions between electric and magnetic charges limit the possible 't Hooft loops that exist in a theory, similarly to the way that the Dirac quantization condition limits the set of allowed magnetic monopoles.
 They were first introduced by Gerard 't Hooft in 1978 in the context of possible phases that gauge theories admit.